O-C-R/accession/README.md

 In our performance, we used a series of what we called 'title chains' - lists of similar artwork titles that got longer with each step.
 These are little poetic wanders through MoMA's collection.
 A chain that starts with 'girl' looks like this:

-1. A Girl, Kumi Machida, 2003, Lithograph
-2. A Young Girl, Balthus (Baltusz Klossowski de Rola), 1947, Chalk on colored paper
+A Girl
+A Young Girl
-3. A Young Factory Worker, Tranquillo Casiraghi, c.
-1955, Gelatin silver print
+A Young Factory Worker
-4. The Old Factory Site, Canton, John Thomson, 1873, Collotype
+The Old Factory Site, Canton
-5. The Black Factory Archive: SUM Film, William Pope.L, 2014, Blue Ray
+The Black Factory Archive: SUM Film
-6. The Black Factory Archive: Josephine Baker Figurine, William Pope.L, 2014, null
-7. The Black Factory Archive: Digital Files and website, William Pope.L, 2014, Mac Mini
-8. The Back of Half Dome, Yosemite National Park, California, Ansel Adams, c.
-1920, Gelatin silver print
-9. Fir Forest in Snow, Wawona Road, Yosemite National Park, California, Ansel Adams, 1948, Gelatin silver print, printed 1978
-10. Half Dome, Thunder Clouds, from Glacier Point, Yosemite National Park, California, Ansel Adams, 1947, Gelatin silver print, printed 1978
+The Black Factory Archive: Josephine Baker Figurine The Black Factory Archive: Digital Files and website The Back of Half Dome, Yosemite National Park, California Fir Forest in Snow, Wawona Road, Yosemite National Park, California Half Dome, Thunder Clouds, from Glacier Point, Yosemite National Park, California

 You can do this manually with 10 calls to the API using the 'extension' parameter.
 But we liked this mechanism so much that we made an endpoint for it.
 To get a chain for 'Donald Trump':